 Alongside developing knowledge, understanding, skills and abilities, the course will provide you with an underpinning knowledge about ethical theory and will stimulate discussion and reflection on your own ethics.

-4 Highers at BBBC (BBCC for widening access entry) including an English based subject plus Maths at National 5.
+3 or 4 Highers at ABB or BBBC (BBB or BBCC for widening access entry) plus English and Maths at National 5.
 You will be invited for interview.
 Experience of voluntary or paid work in social care or a related field is preferred.

 You would require a satisfactory PVG (Protecting Vulnerable Groups) check to show you are suitable for this type of course.
 Contact Disclosure Scotland for details.